 Hạ Long City

-I decided not to take my tour bus back to Ha Noi and opted to stay in Ha Long City for the night.
-So there let me off at the corner of the expressway before They turned to go left and directed me toward taxis.
+I decided not to take my tour bus back to Ha Noi and opted to stay in Hạ Long City for the night.
+So they let me off at the corner of the expressway before they turned to go left and directed me toward taxis.
 I should have called a Grab – negotiating a taxi is a bit frustrating with them wanting to charge you more and the language barrier.
 I was able to negotiate a good price with the cab driver and off we went to my hotel.

 The population in 2013 was 227,000.
 This is more my size of city.
 As much as I enjoyed Ha Noi, it was a bit to hectic for me and other than the river – no real water nearby.
-I loved that Hạ Long has the beautiful limestone islands/mountains views, but it also has beautiful beaches and French Colonial neighbourhoods mixed amongst the traditional Vietnamese neighbourhoods as well.
-To me Hạ Long is underrated, I saw online that most people mentioned having nothing to do there other than scaling Poem Mountain, I guess that depends on what you’re looking for.
+I loved that Hạ Long has the beautiful limestone islands/mountains views, but it also has beautiful beaches and French Colonial neighbourhoods mixed amongst the traditional Vietnamese neighbourhoods.
+To me, Hạ Long is underrated, I saw online that most people mentioned having nothing to do there other than scaling Poem Mountain, I guess that depends on what you’re looking for.
 I loved it – I was only there for a day/night, but I loved the vibe and would have stayed longer.

 While there I stayed at Lea House Hạ Long, I strongly recommend this place if you plan on staying in Hạ Long.
 The hosts Hahn and her husband were super amazing to me during my stay with them.
 I sat and chatted with them and their daughter, Lea – they all speak Vietnamese, English and French.
 They even helped me out with catching a bus back to Ha Noi and dropped me off at the station.
 They arranged for me to go back to Ha Noi with their father who was heading back – he spoke no English – but asked the bus driver to drop me off at the stop closest to the airport.
 Very kind and gracious.